 (using words to hurt someone).
 Includes name calling, put downs, threats and teasing.

 (using your friends and relationships to hurt someone).
 Includes spreading rumours, gossiping, excluding others from a group or making others look foolish or unintelligent.
-This form of bullying is most common among girls.
+This form is most common among girls.

 Involves the use of communication technologies (social media, texting, internet) to intimidate or harass others.